 Furthermore, yoga as an addiction therapy can enhance the spiritual concepts of 12-step programs.
 This helps individuals in recovery to make a connection through breathing, meditation, and mindfulness.
 They can use self-reflection to find inner peace and determine what they need to change to make their lives better.

 Yoga clearly has many physical, psychological, and spiritual benefits for individuals in drug addiction treatment.
 It improves flexibility and concentration and can make the spine longer and stronger.
 The practice can also help those in recovery develop patience and calm their minds.
 Some other benefits include:

 - Better sleep

 All of these benefits combine to improve the overall health and wellness of people who are recovering from drug addiction.
 This is what makes yoga such a great complement to traditional treatment methods.

 Take Yoga at Crestview Recovery

-Whether you or a loved one has an addiction to alcohol, illicit drugs or prescription pain pills, Crestview Recovery can help.
+Whether you or a loved one has an addiction to alcohol, illicit drugs, or prescription pain pills, Crestview Recovery can help.
 With a clinic in Portland, Oregon, we use evidence-based methods to treat all kinds of addictions.
 Some of the programs that we offer include:

 End the control that addiction has over your life or the life of someone you love.
-You can recover from addiction by combining tradition treatments with yoga therapy and other holistic methods.
+You can recover from addiction by combining traditional treatments with yoga therapy and other holistic methods.
 Call Crestview Recovery now at 866.262.0531 to begin the process of recovery.